chesterbr/chester-ansible-configs/README.md

 ### cruzalinhas

 An app that allows quickly finding public transportation routes in São Paulo.
 See [source code][1] or [website][3] for details.
-It shares she same nginx with the Toronto Transit (below).
+It shares the same nginx with the Toronto Transit (below).

 ### Toronto Transit for Pebble